Ricky Van Shelton

 A traveler gets through his lonely nights on the sheer strength of love.
 It’s perhaps a little too saccharine for some, but the sweet melody and Strait’s understated vocals make the record work. – Tara Seetharam

 A man sits around in a bar “talking ’bout the good old times, bragging on how it used to be.”
-Standard premise, but Black’s melancholy performance lifts the record to Haggardly heights. – Dan Milliken (more…)
+Simple premise, but the gorgeously melancholy melody and performance lift the record to Haggardly heights. – Dan Milliken

 At least the third song on this list about a guy mulling over romantic gestures he wishes he’d made to his former love, and the most traditional among those songs.
 You could easily imagine this one being a minor classic by a 60’s or 70’s legend, so close is its replication of that style. – Dan Milliken